 Age, Eligibility for Spring Intramural League:

-Teams are typically 7 to 9 players each, but only 5 are required to play.
+Teams are typically 7 to 9 players each, but only 6 are required to play.
 Team assignments are made in a variety of ways.
 In general, we attempt to keep teams together over time and with their prior coach when possible.
 This is to ensure consistency in training and playing.
 We do NOT make placements based on skill level.
 If a child has NOT played before, he or she is generally assigned to the team most in need.
-Of course we do our best to meet all special requests as made.
-But we cannot guarantee that all requests can be accommodated.
+We cannot guarantee that all requests for teammate or practice dates can be accommodated.